enkia/enki-theme/README.md

 # Enki Theme
-A dark color scheme and UI theme for **Sublime Text** with clear, disparate colors to help differentiate between all syntactic aspects of code, including syntax highlighting for the console.
+A color scheme and UI theme for **Sublime Text** with clear, disparate colors to help differentiate between all syntactic aspects of code, including syntax highlighting for the console.

 The UI theme itself is a **modified version** of [@equinusocio's](https://github.com/equinusocio) amazing work,